Lehmer code: The secretary problem

 To determine the optimal strategies (i.e. the strategy maximizing the probability of a win), the statistical properties of the Lehmer code are crucial.

 Allegedly, Johannes Kepler clearly exposed this secretary problem to a friend of his at a time when he was trying to make up his mind and choose one out eleven prospective brides as his second wife.
 His first marriage had been an unhappy one, having been arranged without himself being consulted, and he was thus very concerned that he could reach the right decision.

 Similar concepts

-Two similar vectors are in use.
+Several related constructions have also been put into use.
 One of them is often called inversion vector, e.g. by Wolfram Alpha.